The refined local Donaldson-Thomas theory of curves: Introduction

 \subsection{Acknowledgments}

-We are grateful to Jim Bryan, Martijn Kool, Henry Liu, Miguel Moreira, Georg Oberdieck, Tudor Pădurariu, Andrea Ricolfi, Andrea Sangiovanni and Sebastian Schlegel Mejia for helpful discussions.
+We are grateful to Jim Bryan, Martijn Kool, Danilo Lewański, Henry Liu, Miguel Moreira, Georg Oberdieck, Tudor Pădurariu, Andrea Ricolfi, Andrea Sangiovanni and Sebastian Schlegel Mejia for helpful discussions.
 We especially thank Yannik Schuler for many insightful conversations on the M-theoretic interpretation of refined Donaldson–Thomas theory, for pointing out the prediction for the topological string partition function in \cite{AS_black_holes} and for gently sharing a fundamental note with me \cite{Schuler-private}.
-S.M. is supported by the FNS Project 200021-196960 ``Arithmetic aspects of moduli spaces on curves''.
+We are grateful to the anonymous referee for useful comments.
+S.M. was supported by the FNS Project 200021-196960 ``Arithmetic aspects of moduli spaces on curves'', and by the HORIZON-MSCA-2024-PF-01 Project 101203281 ``Moduli Spaces of Sheaves: Geometry and Invariants'', funded by the Research and Innovation framework programme Horizon Europe { \euflag}.
+S.M. is a member of GNSAGA of INDAM, Italy.